 Other Great Destinations in Northern Europe

 Here at Hekla, we’ve been traveling Northern Europe for over two decades.
 We’ have found the most delicious restaurants, coolest bars and most fun things to do.

 If you’re interested in adding more stops to your Northern European holiday, you have to check out our travel guides to other wonderful destinations.

-- Things to Do in Denmark
+- 25 Best Things to do in Denmark

 - Fun in Reykjavik